 At Omaka airfield you might be surprised to find such a world class array of aircraft, stories and rare memorabilia, beautifully displayed with realistic and dramatic dioramas, and given the theatrical treatment that the museum has become famous for.
-Omaka Aviation Heritage Centre is home to much of film director Sir Peter Jackson’s personal collection, which is presented in the unique exhibitions Dangerous Skies and Knights of the Sky and brought to life by the magic of Weta Workshop and WingNut Films.
+Omaka Aviation Heritage Centre is home to much of film director Sir Peter Jackson’s personal collection which is presented in the WW1 exhibition Knights of the Sky, and home also to the WW2 exhibition Dangerous Skies.
+These unique displays are brought to life by the magic of Weta Workshop and WingNut Films.

 But let’s go back to the beginning